jamiegiuliano/this-year/README.md

 ## Usage

 Download or Fork this repository
-- `cd auction-calendar` into the projects directory
+- `cd this-year` into the projects directory
 - `bundle install`
 - `rake db:migrate`
 - `rackup config.ru` or `shotgun` to launch local server